TNO/knowledge-engine-SPARQL-endpoint/README.md

 # Knowledge Engine SPARQL Endpoint

 The Knowledge Engine SPARQL Endpoint provides an endpoint of a knowledge network that allows SPARQL queries to be fired on the knowledge network.
+The endpoint provides a single route, named `/query/`, that accepts a string containing a SPARQL query that meets the [SPARQL1.1 specification](https://www.w3.org/TR/sparql11-query/).

+NOTE!: In the current version only SPARQL SELECT queries are accepted that have a basic graph pattern in the WHERE clause.
+In addition, a FILTER construct can be present as well.
+Other constructs will be handled in future versions of the endpoint.

+The endpoint can be made `token_enabled`, which enables the support of trusted authentication of multiple, different requesters that are securely identified with secret tokens.

+In the current version, the mapping from tokens to requester identifiers should be provided in a local `tokens_to_requesters.json` file.
+The query provided to the route `/query/` must then be accompanied by a secret token.
+A validation of the token against the tokens in the `tokens_to_requesters.json` file will provide the requester's identifier that is used in the knowledge network for authorization purposes.
+An example of the structure of this file is given in the file `tokens_to_requesters.json.default`.

 ## Running the endpoint as a Docker image